jeffpar/pcjs.v1/_posts/2015-12-10-rebuilding-the-pcjs-website.md

 The `machine.html` include accepts only one parameter: the `id` of a machine listed at the top of the file.

-The `machines` element at the top of the file must specify a `type` and `id` at a minimum.  `type` must be one of the following values, depending on whether you want an IBM PC or Challenger 1P, with or without a debugger:
+The `machines` element at the top of the file must specify a `type` and `id` at a minimum.  `type` should be one of the following values, depending on whether you want an IBM PC or Challenger 1P:

 - pc
-- pc-dbg
 - c1p
-- c1p-dbg

 and `id` can be any identifier you want to use to embed the machine.
+If you want to include the machine's built-in debugger, set `debugger` to *true*; the older method of specifying *pc-dbg* or *c1p-dbg* instead of *pc* or *c1p* as the `type` still works, too.

-You may also use `config` to specify a machine XML configuration file if not using the default `machine.xml`; `template` to specify an alternate XSL template file if not using the default `components.xsl`; `state` to specify a JSON-encoded machine state file if the machine requires a predefined state; and `uncompiled` may be set to *true* to force a machine to use uncompiled sources, overriding the value of `site.pcjs.compiled` in **_config.yml**.
+You may also use `config` to specify a machine XML configuration file if not using the default *machine.xml*;
+`template` to specify an alternate XSL template file if not using the default *components.xsl*; `state` to specify a JSON-encoded machine state file if the machine requires a predefined state; and `uncompiled` may be set to *true* to force a machine to use uncompiled sources, overriding the value of `site.pcjs.compiled` in **_config.yml**.

 For example, the PCjs home page contains two machines, so this appears at the top of the root [README.md](https://raw.githubusercontent.com/jeffpar/pcjs/master/README.md):